-Cancer is a deadly disease which has many forms.
-Unlike past, it has become curable these days with the development of science and technology.
-Pancreatic cancer is one of the most common kinds of cancer which cannot be identified easily until it is in aggressive stage.
-When the pancreatic cells began to multiply themselves in an uncontrolled manner to form the mass, it forms the pancreatic cancer.
+Cancer is a deadly disease that has many forms.
+Unlike the past, it has become curable these days with the development of science and technology.
+Pancreatic cancer is one of the most common kinds of cancer which cannot be identified easily until it is in the aggressive stage.
+When the pancreatic cells began to multiply themselves in an uncontrolled manner to form the mass, it forms pancreatic cancer.
 Generally, pancreatic cancer is formed in exocrine cells which are helpful in making enzymes for digestion of the food.

 Signs and symptoms of pancreatic cancer